Fieeeshie/EcommercePlatformDocuments/EcommercePlatformPGI.md

 ## C. Project Objectives:

-To develop a SYSTEM_NAME APP that will help manage the ______ with the following features:
+To develop the TechGear platform that will help manage the buying and selling of computer parts, with the following key features:

-1.User-Friendly Design
+User-Friendly Design:
-Create an easy-to-navigate website.
+A simple and easy-to-use website that makes shopping enjoyable and stress-free.

-2.Wide Product Selection:
+Wide Range of Products:
-Offer many types of computer parts and hardware.
+Offer a large selection of computer parts and hardware for users to choose from.

-3.Search and Filters:
+Search and Filter Options:
-Help users find products quickly.
+Allow users to quickly find the exact parts they need by using search tools and filters (e.g., by brand, price, or compatibility).

-4.Secure Payments:
+Secure Payment System:
-Ensure that transactions are safe.
+Ensure safe and protected online payments for all transactions.

-5.Detailed Info:
+Clear Product Information:
-Provide clear product details and  compatibility tips.
+Provide detailed product descriptions, including compatibility tips, so users can make informed decisions.

-6.Visual Build Guide:
+Visual Build Guides:
-Create step-by-step guides to help users assemble and configure different computer builds.
+Offer step-by-step visual guides to help users assemble computers and configure different builds.

-7.Expert Reviews and Ratings:
+Expert Reviews and User Ratings:
-Incorporate detailed reviews and ratings from tech experts and users to aid in decision-making.
+Include expert reviews and user ratings to help customers decide which products are the best fit for them.

-8.Price Drop Alerts:
+Price Drop Notifications:
-Enable users to set alerts for price drops on products they are interested in.
+Allow users to set alerts for price drops on items they are interested in, so they never miss a good deal.

-9.Extended Warranty Options:
+Extended Warranty Options:
-Offer optional extended warranties for added peace of mind with purchases.
+Give users the option to purchase extended warranties for added protection on their purchases.

 ## D. Business Benefits: